-Our patent attorneys specialise in protecting and commercialising battery technology
+Our patent attorneys and IP solicitors specialise in protecting and commercialising battery technology

-The storage of energy is becoming more and more important.
-Our phones, our vehicles, the renewable energy grid and even our homes are becoming more and more reliant on the performance of batteries.
+Energy storage is becoming increasingly important.
+Our phones, our vehicles, the renewable energy grid and even our homes rely more and more on battery performance.

-With so much riding on the storage (and safety) of a battery, the limitations of lithium-ion batteries is very much under the spotlight.
-This has left us on the cusp of what will almost certainly become the most volatile and innovative period in battery technology.
+With so much riding on both storage and safety, the limitations of lithium-ion batteries are very much in the spotlight.
+This puts us on the cusp of what will almost certainly become a volatile and innovative period in battery technology.

-At the same time, super-fast charging, distributed energy storage networks and over the air charging options are being advanced and a range of new alternatives to lithium are also poised to have a significant impact on the future of the battery.
+At the same time, super-fast charging, distributed energy storage networks and over-the-air wireless charging options are advancing rapidly and a range of new alternatives to lithium are also poised to have a significant impact on the future of the humble battery.

-From a technology perspective our team understand all the major elements of battery technology including lithium-ion accumulators, solid electrolytes, liquid electrolytes, charging and discharging, electrode active materials, portable devices, temperature controls, mountings, and motive systems.
+From a technology perspective, our team understands all the major elements of battery technology.
+These include lithium-ion accumulators, solid electrolytes, liquid electrolytes, charging and discharging, electrode active materials, portable devices, temperature controls, mountings and motive systems.

-More specifically the major projects we have been involved in have involved:
+More specifically, we have been involved in such major projects as:

-- High Voltage Direct Current (HVDC), Line Commutated Converters (LCC) and Voltage Source Converters (VSC) solutions for a broad range of on and off shore applications designed to bring power safely and efficiently into a battery storage site and into the grid.
+- High-voltage direct current (HVDC), line-commutated converters (LCC) and voltage-source converters (VSC) solutions for a broad range of on and offshore applications.
+These were designed to bring power safely and efficiently into a battery storage site and onto the grid.

 - Electronics for the delivery of DC power.
-These projects were ostensibly linked to semiconductors and focussed on improving efficiency and battery management capabilities.
+These projects were ostensibly linked to semiconductors and focused on improving efficiency and battery management capabilities.

-However, our experience is not solely technical.
-We are very much focussed on the commercial side, on maximising the value of your IP.
+However, our experience goes beyond the technical.
+We’re also very much focused on the commercial side and maximising the value of your intellectual property (IP).

-To do that we will help you create an IP strategy that is aligned to your objectives and your business plan.
-We’ll make sure you strike the right balance between protecting your existing IP rights and acquiring the new rights you’ll need to take the next step and planning how to maximise the value of your rights and innovations.
+To that end, we’ll help you create an IP strategy aligned with both your objectives and your business plan.
+We’ll make sure you strike the right balance between protecting your existing IP rights, developing or acquiring the new rights you need to take the next step and planning how to maximise the value of your rights and innovations.

 Our specialists understand the needs and challenges that can arise at every stage.
-We’ll begin by helping you identify the innovation you have and ensuring you haven’t overlooked any potentially lucrative innovation or ideas.
+We’ll begin by helping you identify the innovation you have or need and ensure you haven’t overlooked anything potentially lucrative.

-We’ll then work out how best to protect and manage your IP based on what you want to achieve as well as how your business is structured and where you are in your lifecycle.
+We’ll then work out how best to protect and manage your IP based on what you want to achieve, taking into account how your business is structured and where you are in your lifecycle.

-We’ll then take the required action.
-This could include drafting and filing the patents you need to support your business plan in the way that best suits your business plan.
-Or, it could involve suggesting alternative rights to consider, taking the required steps to protect your brand or putting the commercial contracts and agreements you need in place to protect your ownership and the way you engage with your partners, suppliers, and customers.
+After that, we’ll take the necessary action.
+This could include drafting and filing patents, suggesting alternative rights to consider, taking steps to protect your brand or putting the agreements you need in place to protect your ownership and the way you engage with your partners, suppliers and customers.

-As our working relationship develops, we will also regularly review your approach to IP in case tweaks are required to maximise the value of your IP assets and keep you focussed on your core priorities.
+As our working relationship develops, we’ll also regularly review your approach to IP in case any tweaks are needed to maximise the value of your IP assets and keep you focused on your core priorities.

-Or if you’d like to discuss a battery technology project with our patent attorneys, please contact our specialist team today.
+If you’d like to discuss a battery technology project with our patent attorneys or IP solicitors, please contact our specialist team today.